 Owning individual physical real estate is great, but it’s like going all-in on one asset in a particular location with leverage.
 If the market goes down, your concentrated investment could lose big time if you are forced to sell.
 Many did during the last financial crisis.

 My favorite real estate investing platform is Fundrise.
-Fundrise manages over $3.5 billion in assets and has over 400,000 clients.
+Fundrise manages over $3.5 billion in assets and has 500,000+ clients.
 Fundrise mainly invests in single-family and multi-family investment properties in the Sunbelt, where valuations are lower and net rental yields are higher.

 Work from home and migration to lower-cost areas of the country is here to stay.
+Meanwhile, mortgage rates are declining meaningfully, potentially pushing real estate prices higher in 2025 and beyond.
 As a result, I believe Fundrise is investing in the real estate sweet spot for the next several decades.

 Unlike other passive investments on the list, with real estate crowdfunding you at least have a physical asset as collateral.
 Further, the income and returns are 100% passive, unlike the semi-passive income generated from being a landlord.